kasjens/shepherd/docs/IMPLEMENTATION_PLAN.md

 This implementation plan provides a structured approach to building the agent collaboration system:

-1. **Foundation** (Weeks 1-2): Test infrastructure and memory system
+1. **Foundation** (Weeks 1-3): Test infrastructure, memory system, and communication
+2. **Tool Integration** (Week 4): Tool use foundation with registry, execution engine, and agent integration
-2. **Core Features** (Weeks 3-6): Communication, workflows, vector memory, learning
+3. **Advanced Features** (Weeks 5-7): Advanced workflows, vector memory, learning
-3. **UI Integration** (Week 7): Frontend collaboration features
+4. **UI Integration** (Week 8): Frontend collaboration features
-4. **Testing & Optimization** (Weeks 8-11): Integration, performance, safety
+5. **Testing & Optimization** (Weeks 9-12): Integration, performance, safety
-5. **Finalization** (Week 12): Documentation and deployment
+6. **Finalization** (Week 13): Documentation and deployment

 Each phase builds on the previous one with clear deliverables and comprehensive testing.
 The modular approach allows for iterative development and continuous validation of functionality.
+Tool use is strategically introduced in Phase 4 to build on the memory and communication foundations while enabling more sophisticated workflow patterns in subsequent phases.